rosettatype/design-regression/_posts/2025-06-04-what-is-a-universal-script-grammar.md

 <figcaption id="fig:4"><strong>Figure 4:</strong> The letter “a” from the New Alphabet proposal by Wim Crouwel (<a href="#ref:crouwel1967">1967</a>).
 See the whole project at <a href="https://www.thefoundrytypes.com/fonts/new-alphabet/">The Foundry Types website</a>.</figcaption>

 The potential to reform may be exhilarating for the radical artist within, but personal experience or preference are not solid grounds for the assessment of readability.
 Yet, on a daily basis, influential groups, schools of thought, fashion trends, or individuals affect readers’ perception of what is [readable.](#sn:5) Formed through education, reader's expectations keep on evolving and adapting.
-The internal representations of characters in human minds are thus a social construct.
+The internal representations of character concepts in human minds are thus a social construct.

 ## Script grammar